bruchh/co-creating/toolkit/docs/setting-up-your-project/securing-buy-in.md

 You can achieve alignment in stakeholder expectations from the outset by:

-- verbalizing and sharing a theory of change for your 'Co-creating our city' project
+- verbalizing and sharing a theory of change for your 'Co-Creating Our City' project
 - scheduling project kick-off meetings to agree on objectives and assumptions
 - listening and responding to concerns
 - agreeing on key dates and process expectations